-Registration for New Student Orientation is open!
+Registration for Orientation is closed.

 Welcome to South Carolina!